 By default, there is no configured network security rule which permits pods to communicate with each other.
 Pod security is heavily defined by role-based access control (RBAC).
 It’s possible to monitor the security permissions assigned to a given user to ensure there isn’t over-provisioning of access.

 A common attack vector to a Kubernetes cluster is via the containerized application itself.
 By monitoring the host level or IP requests, you can limit your vulnerability to DDOS attacks, which would otherwise take the cluster offline.
-Using Prometheus for operational monitoring is a good way of picking up vital metrics from containerized environments.
+Using Prometheus for operational, enterprise network monitoring tool is a good way of picking up vital metrics from containerized environments.

 A container’s runtime metrics will give you a good idea of whether it’s also running a secondary, malicious process.
 Runtime metrics to look out for include network connections, endpoints, and audit logs.
 By monitoring these metrics and using an ML-powered log analyzer, such as Loggregation, you can spot any anomalies which may indicate malicious activity.

 Monitoring for protection

 With Kubernetes, several off-the-shelf security products may aid a more secure deployment.
 However, as you can see above, there is no substitute for effective monitoring for Kubernetes security.

 It should be abundantly clear why an effective observability strategy for your network traffic is critical.
 On top of the fundamentals discussed so far, Coralogix has many bespoke integrations designed to assist your network security and observability.